 – how data will be protected and risks managed, and

 – when the data sharing will occur.

 - Agencies may need to consider which of their staff members require accreditation in order make use of (other agencies’) shared data: as presently proposed, a data custodian within an agency will only be able to enter into a DSA with an “accredited organisation” and share data with “accredited individuals” within that organisation.26 While the accreditation related examples in the Discussion Paper refer to use of data by research organisations, agencies are also likely – in an era of joined up government – to be frequent users of agency data.

-The Discussion Paper is open for public comment until 15 October 2019, with the Department anticipating the release of an exposure draft of data sharing and release legislation in early 2020.29
+The Department anticipates the release of an exposure draft of data sharing and release legislation in early 2020.29